Our PGCE courses are open for applications for 2023 entry.

 Applicants who require a Student Route Visa

-If you require a Student Route Visa in order to study in the UK, then you must apply to us by Tuesday 31 May 2022.
-You must also meet all the conditions of your offer and present all supporting documentation required for the visa application no later than Thursday 30 June 2022.
+If you require a Student Route Visa in order to study in the UK, then you must apply to us by the end of April 2023.
+You must also meet all the conditions of your offer and present all supporting documentation required for the visa application no later than the end of May 2023.

 Ready to apply and kickstart your career in teaching with Leeds Trinity?

 If you start a PGCE in September 2023, you may be entitled to financial support from the Department for Education.
 The amount of support depends on the subject you wish to teach and your highest relevant academic award.Find out more